Science-Based Targets Initiative SBTi

 By grounding sustainability efforts in climate science rather than arbitrary benchmarks, organizations can ensure their decarbonization journey is both impactful and transparent.

-In 2021, Anticimex formalized this commitment by joining the Science Based Targets initiative (SBTi), subsequently submitting detailed targets that received official validation in 2023, cementing the company's role in the global transition toward a net-zero future.
+In 2021, Anticimex joined the Science Based Targets initiative (SBTi) and submitted detailed targets that were officially validated in 2023, reinforcing the company's role in the global transition to a net-zero future.

 Reducing the impact through preventive pest control

 Reducing environmental impact is a priority for Anticimex.
 Our approach focuses on preventive, data-driven SMART pest prevention, designed to reduce the need for reactive treatments and lower overall resource use in pest management.
-By preventing infestations before they occur and property damage, we help minimize environmental impact while delivering more efficient and sustainable pest prevention solutions.
+By preventing infestations and property damage, we help minimize environmental impact and deliver more efficient, sustainable pest prevention solutions.

 We are also actively reducing emissions across our own operations through the electrification of our vehicle fleet and increased use of renewable electricity in our facilities.
 While our priority is to reduce emissions within our value chain, we recognise that addressing climate change is a shared global responsibility.
 Therefore, we also support broader initiatives that contribute to climate mitigation beyond our own operations, alongside our continued focus on direct emission reductions.